mcsammon/mcsammon.github.io/_posts/2020-06-19-competitors.md

 Cluster 12: Banks, Insur, *Fin*  , Other
 Industries in italics are the exemplars of each cluster.
 I don't think we should put too much weight on which firms are chosen as exemplars, however, as this is not stable, and depends on the input parameters for the AP model.

 Looking at these lists, some of clusters make intuitive sense.
 Cluster 8 looks like energy.
 Cluster 12 looks like finance.
 Cluster 2 looks like consumer non-durable goods.
 Some clusters make less sense, like cluster 5, which looks like a mixture of several industries.
+At this point, I was still not sure if the AP algorithm was useful for real-world data, but I wanted to go back to my original idea, and apply cluster analysis to individual firms' returns.

 # Application Four: Individual Firms

-Finally, let's apply the AP algorithm to the 100 largest firms traded on the NYSE, AMEX and NASDAQ exchanges.
+Let's apply the AP algorithm to the 100 largest firms traded on US exchanges.
 I was curious how the clusters would change over time so I ran the algorithm on daily stock return data for four separate years.
 2000, 2008, 2012 and 2017:

 Here is the plot for 2000:
 ![fig](/Post_Images/6_11_2020/2000firmlevel.PNG)